omeritas/omeritas.github.io/_tabs/about.md

 ### My Hobbies

 In my free time, I enjoy sports such as weightlifting, swimming, and playing padel.
 I also like to cook and read (non-fiction).
-While I no longer watch much TV or play video games (very occasionally), I hold a special appreciation for games like Civilization, Crusader Kings, OSRS and of TV series such as Succession and Better Call Saul.
+While I no longer watch much TV or play video games (very occasionally), I hold a special appreciation for strategy/fighting games and of TV series such as Succession and Better Call Saul.
 I regularly play with technologies on my self-hosted k8s cluster.

 ### Let's Connect